 Due to his success with Benatar, Giraldo began lending his guitar talents to recordings by other artists, including Rick Springfield (Working Class Dog) and Kenny Loggins (High Adventure), in addition to producing the solo debut by John Waite, Ignition.
-Although the hits began to dry up by the late '80s/early '90s, Benatar/Giraldo continued to issue albums and tour on a regular basis, even though the pair also started raising a family around this time.
-In addition to his work with Benatar, Giraldo continues to work with other artists; having penned songs for the Corrs ("Intimacy") and the Real McCoy ("Love Save Me"), plus producing albums for the Del Lords and Kevin Raleigh.
+Although the hits began to dry up by the late '80s and early '90s, Benatar/Giraldo continued to issue albums and tour on a regular basis, even though the pair also started raising a family around this time.
+In addition to his work with Benatar, Giraldo continued to work with other artists, penning songs for the Corrs ("Intimacy") and the Real McCoy ("Love Save Me"), plus producing albums for the Del-Lords and Kevin Raleigh.
 The early 21st century saw Giraldo get involved with composing music for movies, including Last Request and Nailed, in addition to assembling a new side band, the Sicilians, and lending a hand putting together a demo for his and Benatar's daughter, Haley (called *GLO*).
 With his guitar talents oft-times restrained on studio albums, a pair of fine showcases for Giraldo's playing surfaced in the form of archival live releases: Benatar's 8-15-80 and Derringer's Live at the Paradise Theater Boston, Massachusetts: July 7, 1978.

 Giraldo continued to balance his time between soundtrack work and regular tours with Benatar.
 In 2014, the pair launched a celebratory blowout called the 35th Anniversary Tour, a journey that extended into 2015.
 A live CD/DVD set commemorating the tour was released in 2015. ~ Greg Prato, Rovi